-Under the terms of the Service Level Agreement between Brentwood Borough Council and our collection agent, Reventus Ltd, Reventus Ltd will charge Brentwood Borough Council to the value of 20% on all outstanding balances where they are required to attend on site to recover the money owed.
+Under the terms of the Service Level Agreement between Brentwood Borough Council and our collection agent, Reventus Ltd, Reventus Ltd will charge Brentwood Borough Council to the value of 20% on outstanding balances where they are required to attend on site to recover the money owed.
 Brentwood Borough Council will seek to recover these costs from the customer.

 How can I ensure that I don't receive a claim for interest and/or compensation for debt recovery costs?